-6.1.1.
-Unconditional mean
+6.1 Unconditional mean

-This is the so called "no estimation risk" situation described by Fleming et al (2001).
-From Table 6.1.1, we can see that MHAR-RV economic gains are positively correlated with target return levels.
+This is the so called "no estimation risk" situation described by Fleming et al. (2001).
+From Table 4, we can see that MHAR-RV economic gains are positively correlated with target return levels.
 For a target level of 17.5% and when short selling is allowed, an investor would be willing to pay 30.9 and 109.3 basis points to switch from a portfolio based on EWMA and MVGARCH, respectively, to a portfolio based on MHAR-RV forecasts.
-Fleming et al (2003) made a similar comparison and found a performance fee of 21.9 basis points between a rolling RV estimator and a EWMA approach.
-In spite of the fact that the results are not directly comparable he fact that they are in the same order of magnitude even when a greater number of assets is included in the multivariate setting should be seen as an indication of the benefits of realized volatility.
+Fleming et al. (2003) made a similar comparison and found a performance fee of 21.9 basis points between a rolling RV estimator and a EWMA approach.
+In spite of the fact that the results are not directly comparable, the fact that they are in the same order of magnitude even when a greater number of assets is included in the multivariate setting should be seen as an indication of the benefits of realized volatility.

-For low target levels, realized volatility does not have a superior performance, probably due to the proximity between the target level and risk-free levels in the Brazilian economy (see Graph 4 in the Appendix) leading to portfolio weights that reduce the value of volatility timing.
-In fact, the optimization problem induces a self-financed portfolio, with near-unity risk-free portfolio weights and alternate long and short positions in the risky assets of low absolute value, depending on the expected returns.
+For low target levels, realized volatility does not have a superior performance, probably due to the proximity between the target level and risk-free levels in the Brazilian economy leading to portfolio weights that reduce the value of volatility timing.
+In fact, the optimization problem induces a selffinanced portfolio, with near-unity risk-free portfolio weights and alternate long and short positions in the risky assets of low absolute value, depending on the expected returns.